github/training-kit/foundations/index.md

 ---

+<span class="mega-octicon octicon-plug"></span>

+# GitHub Foundations

+Core skills for day-to-day use of Git on the command line and GitHub workflows

+---

+---

 ## Understanding version control

 Explore an **introduction** to core concepts of the [Git](https://git-scm.com) technology and its vocabulary for every-day applications and scenarios.